VarunSAthreya/flutter_workshop/README.md

             }
         ```

--   Add `snackbar` to show on note's CRUD operations.
+-   Add a `snackbar` to show on note's CRUD operations.

-    -   Docs for `SnackBar` class cab be found [here](https://api.flutter.dev/flutter/material/SnackBar-class.html)
+    -   Docs for `SnackBar` class can be found [here](https://api.flutter.dev/flutter/material/SnackBar-class.html)
     -   Code for snackbar is given below:
         ```dart
             void snackbar(String message) {